zullicm/phase-3-ruby-oo-self-count-sentences-lab/README.md

 Think about the steps you need to go through to enact the desired behavior:

 - [`#split`](http://ruby-doc.org/core-2.7.3/String.html#method-i-split) the
   string on any and all periods, question marks and exclamation marks.
+You can do this in a few different ways, but it may help to use a [Regular Expression][ruby regex].
 - [`#count`](http://ruby-doc.org/core-2.7.3/Array.html#method-i-count) the
   number of elements that results from that `#split`.